 Scarcity or Rarity

-First editions that are scarce in number, according to supply and demand, generally have a higher value.
-However, there still must be someone that wants the book or the value generally will remain low.
+First editions that are scarce, according to supply and demand, generally have a higher value.
+However, there still must be someone that wants the book or the value usually will remain low.
 Generally, first editions published in small quantities are often those with a higher monetary value.

 - Fine/fine is worth $1,500.